-These days we tend to think of the United States Navy as confining its activities to the deep blue oceans.
-While this certainly seems to be the typical case, there appear to be exceptions.
-Or at least maybe one exception.
-There was a United States Navy operation on Goose Pond and, judging from the photographs of this operation, it may have occurred in the 1930’s.
-Since these photographs were in the possession of Hooker’s descendants, these photographs were likely taken by Hooker himself.
+These days, we tend to think of the United States Navy as confining its activities to the deep blue oceans.
+While this certainly seems to be the typical case, there appear to be exceptions or at least maybe one exception.
+There was a United States Navy operation on Goose Pond and, judging from the photographs of this operation, it may have occurred in the 1930s.
+Since these photographs were in the possession of Hooker’s descendants, it is feasable that photographs were likely taken by Hooker himself.
+If this was the case, it is equally logical that they relate to this lost car.
+Though now official military record exists about the nature of the operation, the photos show a U.S. Navy truck and Hooker himself near his dock, a dozen or so uniformed sailors, some uniformed officers, an improvised raft towed by small motorboats, a diver in a dive suit with an air hose ready to leap from the raft into Goose Pond, and equipment on the raft that appeared to be what one would expect for an underwater salvage operation.

-During this military operation, we can see a U.S. Navy truck and Hooker himself near his dock, a dozen or so uniformed sailors, some uniformed officers, an improvised raft towed by small motorboats, a diver in a dive suit with an air hose ready to leap from the raft into Goose Pond, and equipment on the raft that appeared to be what one would expect for an underwater salvage operation.
+#